 One of our absolute favourite things about Baja is the food.
 Most notably and signature to the region are the delicious, crispy Baja Fish Tacos.
 They inspired us to create our Baja Fish Tacos recipe, so if you can’t make it to Baja just yet then you must try this recipe!

-How to get to Baja California
+Where to Eat in Baja California

 Some More Popular Blogs You May Also Like: